Green's functions of and emission into discrete anisotropic and hyperbolic baths: Emission into magnetic hyperbolic baths

-The transverse extent of the orbit may be calculated similarly.
-Provided that lattice constant is fixed, $\mathbf{l}$ is invariant under microscopic variations of the lattice until a Van Hove singularity is encountered, so that such quasi-1D orbits are expected to be present generally when band transitions and Berry curvature can be neglected\cite{semiclassical_electron}.
-Phenomena due to non-zero $l = |\mathbf{l}|$ are manifest when a QE is coupled to the bath, as emission is dominated by wavepackets localized on $S$ (as in Equation \eqref{eq:medrange}) that evolve as Equations (10-13).
-In Figure \ref{fig:magnetic_orbits}, the population plots (a) and (b) reveal quasi-1D transport.
-Notably, periodicity of the travelling orbits combined with common initial position at the QE demands periodic refocussing of emission.
-In Figure \ref{fig:magnetic_orbits}(c), the population in a cross-sectional slice of the bath is given at the QE position, and after a single period.
-Excepting the QE position where local evanescent fields contribute, refocusing at subsequent sites occurs almost down to the single site level, and independently of bath length scale.
-Exploiting this single site resolution can in particular be used effect cavities within the lattice.
-The Markovian decay of a single emitter is strongly modified when more than one emitter is present, due to strong coupling at the refocussing points.
-Separating emitters by integer multiples of $l$ in the $y$ direction, an effective cavity can be formed from QEs prepared in a dark state\cite{sinha_nonmarkov,chang_cavity}.
-A snapshot of bath population in \ref{fig:magnetic_orbits}(e) is shown at $t=5\Gamma/\alpha$ for two QEs, and in Figure \ref{fig:magnetic_orbits}(d), the collective decay of one, two, and three QEs is shown, prepared in dark states in each case.
-Significant emitter and localized bath population between emitters is then sustained orders of magnitude beyond the single-emitter lifetime due to destructive interference forming bound states in the continuum~\cite{chang_cavity,sinha_nonmarkov,bound_continuum}.
-However, the cavities modes inherently comprise a continuum of $\mathbf{k}$ modes in 2D (lying on $S$), whilst population nodes do not occur at the edges of the cavity, in contrast to the recent established correspondence between coupled QEs and site vacancies~\cite{not_vacany}.
-These atypical cavities will be investigated in a separate work.\\\textit{Topological robustness}.---We finally investigate the robustness of the quasi-1D transport in the system.
-Elastic scattering of wavepackets preserves energy, so that waves scattered from local perturbations are also restricted to quasi-1D.
-In Figure \ref{fig:topological_robustness}(a) we observe bidirectional scattering, together with periodic refocussing of the beam after impinging on an obstruction, similar to the `healing' observed in Bessel and Airy beams\cite{bessel_beam,airy_healing}, albeit effected by a different mechanism.
-In addition to local obstructions, quasi-1D propagation is also robust to global lattice perturbations through invariant \eqref{eq:dispersion_invariant}.
+We finally investigate the robustness of the quasi-1D transport in the system.
+Waves elastically scattered from local perturbations are also restricted to quasi-1D, and in Figure \ref{fig:topological_robustness}(a) we observe bidirectional scattering, together with periodic refocussing of the beam after impinging on an obstruction, similar to the `healing' observed in Bessel and Airy beams~\cite{bessel_beam,airy_healing}, albeit effected by a different mechanism.
+The finding of Figure~\ref{fig:topological_robustness} are the final key results of this work.
+In addition to local obstructions, quasi-1D propagation is also robust to global lattice perturbations.
 Introducing on-site energy disorder $XJ,$ where $X$ is a random variable sampled uniformly in $[-\chi, \chi],$ for the disorder parameter $\chi$ and averaging over 500 realizations, the average bath populations are given in Figure \ref{fig:topological_robustness}(b-f).
-The mean bath population retains its behaviour in Fig \ref{fig:topological_robustness}(b), with only slight background noise.
-In (c-f) a cross-section is taken at ${y} = 2l$, with the solid line showing the average and the shadow denoting a standard deviation width.
-The periodic refocussing is seen to be qualitatively preserved, with bath population maintaining its peak by many orders of magnitude at the central site.
-The fluctuations in the weakly populated sites are additionally many orders of magnitude smaller than the central site population, which is well preserved with relatively small fluctuations up to moderate disorder $\chi = 0.5.$ In Fig \ref{fig:topological_robustness}(d), the subsequent evanescent decay rate is additionally shared across all disorders.
-Even up to moderate frequency disorders probing the vicinity Van Hove singularities, invariant \eqref{eq:dispersion_invariant} protects quasi-1D emission in an manifestation of the Fermi surface topology \cite{geometry_van_hove,fermi_surface_1,fermi_surface_2} in condensed matter physics.
+In (c-f) we find the periodic refocussing is qualitatively preserved, with bath population maintaining its peak by many orders of magnitude at the central site.
+In (b) the profile averaged over all realisations is additionally sustained.
+Fluctuations in the weakly populated sites are additionally many orders of magnitude smaller than the central site population, which itself sees small variations up to moderate disorder $\chi = 0.5.$ Notably, the exponential decay rate away from the central site is additionally shared across all disorders as in (f).
+These effects are a consequence of the topological robustness of open orbits protecting quasi-1D emission in an application of the Fermi surface topology \cite{geometry_van_hove,fermi_surface_1,fermi_surface_2} of condensed matter physics.